-Busy Bees Early Learning Australia aim to ensure staff feel comfortable and competent when having to manage specific medical conditions, including Asthma, Anaphylaxis, Diabetes and Epilepsy, and whilst administering medication to children.
-Busy Bees takes its responsibility to care for and protect children and employees with medical conditions seriously and ensure their health and wellbeing at all times.
+Busy Bees Early Learning Australia aim to ensure employees feel comfortable and competent when having to manage specific medical conditions, including Asthma, Anaphylaxis, Diabetes and Epilepsy, and whilst administering medication to children.
+Busy Bees take responsibility to care for and protect children and employees with medical conditions seriously and always ensure their health and wellbeing.